seihoukei/svelte-game-template/README.md

 - `DisplayString.text` - applies given set of replacers to the string
 - `DisplayString.html` is a shorthand for `DisplayString.text` with `HTML` format

+`DisplayString.config` defines default settings for numbers, and `DisplayString.applyConfig(changes)` can be used to properly modify it.

 ### Save states

 Saves are stored in localStorage fields with given game prefix.